ansible/ansible/docs/docsite/rst/playbooks_checkmode.rst

-Running single tasks with ``check_mode: yes`` can be useful to write tests for ansible modules, either to test the module itself or to the the conditions under which a module would make changes.
+Running single tasks with ``check_mode: yes`` can be useful to write tests for ansible modules, either to test the module itself or to the conditions under which a module would make changes.
 With ``register`` (see :doc:`playbooks_conditionals`) you can check the potential changes.